unilogs/unilogs/README.md

   database at `localhost` but once everything is running in a container you will find it by its "service name" (`timescaledb`).
 Using environment variables makes it so you don't have to worry about that.

+### Note:

+- If you `docker compose`, and get the following notificitation:

+> PostgreSQL Database directory appears to contain a database; Skipping initialization
+> you need to proactively remove the volumes which were set up to store the database.

+The command `docker-compose` down doesn't do this automatically.

+You can request removal of volumes like this:

+`docker-compose down --volumes`